martinezart87/vue-step-by-step-part_2/README.md

 Resources server run: npx json-server db.json -p 3001

 ## Section 6 The Composition API
-### Episode 18 Two Mental Leaps to Script Setup
+### Episode 19 From Mixins to Composables

-I must admit, I feel bad for what I'm about to do.
-You were becoming so comfortable, and I had to suddenly throw a wrench into the gears.
-In this lesson, let's mentally adjust to working with the Composition API and script setup.
+Let's talk about code re-use in this episode.
+We'll begin by reviewing a basic example using a traditional, mixin-based approach.
+And then, we'll convert it to the more recommended approach these days: composables.

 Things You'll Learn
-- Composition API
+- Code Re-use
-- Script setup
+- Mixins
-- Reactivity
+- Composables

+Command:
+npm install sweetalert --save-dev